Symposia

 • Local, national, and international travel.

-To submit an abstract, click here.
+To submit an abstract, click here

-The Symposium welcomes individuals who wish to observe without presenting – see the registration link below for further details.
+The Symposium also welcomes individuals who wish to observe without presenting – see the registration link below for further details.

-• Registration with a presentation £100
+• Academic Faculty Registration with a presentation £100

 Important Dates

-01 May 2024Closing date for Abstract submissions for presentation only
+1 April 2026 Closing date for Abstract submissions for presentations

-Final date for Presenter Registrations
+30 April 2026 Final date for Presenter Registrations.